-Amanda Acorn is an award winning choreographer based in Toronto, Canada.
+Amanda Acorn is an award winning choreographer and teacher based in Toronto, Canada.
 As a dancer she collaborated as a company artist with Dancemakers from 2011-2015.
 Independent engagements include projects with Dana Michel, Brendan Fernandes, Helen Husak, Lady Janitor, Benjamin Kamino, Isabel Lewis, Lemi Ponifasio and Andrea Spaziani.

 Photo credit: Talia Shipman